19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Death Ward.md

 You can only cast this spell at dawn or dusk and only once per day.
 It lasts for a full day.

-If the affected creature would start [Dying](../../../../Game%20Procedures/Conditions/Dying.md) because it has 0 [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md), it instead has 1 HP, and then the ward breaks, ending this spell's effect.
+If the affected creature would be reduced to 0 [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md), it instead has 1 [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) and then the ward breaks, ending this spell's effect.

 ---
 *Upcast: None*